Skumarr53/My-Django-Blog/blog/posts_markdown/Designing-the-interactive-web-application-to-deploy-your-ML-model/Designing-the-interactive-web-application-to-deploy-your-ML-model.md

 ## Explore Contents in Index.html

-The core purpose which *index.html* has to serve is getting user arguments from the client-side and pass them to *application.py* script for processing.
+The core purpose of *index.html* is to get user arguments from the client-side and pass them to *application.py* script for processing and retrieve prediction.
 We need to create interactive elements that make it easy for the user to submit inputs.

-For collecting numerical inputs, let's use *slider* objects and for categorical inputs, it is appropriate to use *dropdown* object.
+As we noticed we have both numerical and categorical features.
+For collecting numerical inputs, I will use *slider* objects and for categorical inputs, it is appropriate to use *dropdown* objects.

 ### Slider object

-I am taking an example of *slider* HTML snippet and understand what's happening.
+Let's take a slider object ```HTML``` snippet and understand what's happening.

 ``` html
 <div class="slidecontainer">